feedzai/openl2d/README.md

 * [Code/synthetic_experts/expert_gen.py](Code/synthetic_experts/expert_gen.py) - responsible for sampling the expert parameters and generating the expert objects
 * [Code/synthetic_experts/expert_src.py](Code/synthetic_experts/expert_src.py) - contains the source code for the expert objects
 * [Code/synthetic_experts/cfg.yaml](Code/synthetic_experts/cfg.yaml) - contains the user defined configurations to generate synthetic experts.
+This file also contains a detailed description of the necessary user inputs

 The user then only needs to define the necessary parameters in the "cfg.yaml" file, as such: